-It is also worth noting from Table 3 and Figure 6, which gives the duration of the minimum daily capital charges for three alternative models of volatility, that two models of risk, including the conservative risk management strategy, do not minimize daily capital charges for even one day.
-On the other hand, the aggressive risk management strategy minimizes the mean daily capital charge over the year relative to its competitors, and also has the second highest frequency of minimizing daily capital charges.
-The Riskmetrics and EGARCH model with t distribution errors also minimize daily capital charges frequently.
+It is also worth noting from Table 3 and Figure 6, which gives the duration of the minimum daily capital charges for the alternative models of volatility, that four models of risk, including the conservative risk management strategy, do not minimize daily capital charges for even one day.
+On the other hand, the aggressive risk management strategy minimizes the mean daily capital charge over the year relative to its competitors, and also has the highest frequency of minimizing daily capital charges.
+The EGARCH model with t distribution errors also minimizes daily capital charges frequently, and has a low mean daily capital charge.
+However, it is interesting that the EGARCH model with normal errors has a mean daily capital charge that is almost as low as that of the aggressive risk management strategy, even though it rarely minimizes daily capital charges.